 For a band, there are essentially two different career trajectories for a recording career.
-Like Radiohead or The Beatles, you can start your career with an embryonic album with hints of what’s to come, and work your way up to your masterpiece.
+Like Radiohead or The Beatles, you can start your career with a promising album and work your way up to your masterpiece.
 Or, like Montreal’s Arcade Fire, you can begin with your masterpiece and spend the rest of your career trying to live up to it.
 2004’s Funeral is a terrific debut, and despite the highlights in the rest of their career, I’m not sure that Arcade Fire will ever match its intensity and freshness.

-Arcade Fire get a lot of mileage from the juxtaposition of aggressive and stripped down band tracks and the less conventional rock instruments layered over the top.
-Most of the band members are multi-instrumentalists, and the miscellaneous instruments like accordions and strings give the band its distinctive nuances.
-Win Butler’s charismatic authoritative voice is the band’s main attraction, providing a spiritual fervour that’s not dissimilar from Bono.
+Arcade Fire juxtapose aggressive and stripped-down band tracks and the less conventional rock instruments layered over the top.
+Most of the band members are multi-instrumentalists, and the instruments like accordions and strings give the band its distinctive nuances.
+Win Butler’s charismatic authoritative voice is the band’s main attraction, providing a spiritual fervour that’s similar to Bono.
 Butler takes most of the lead vocals, but sometimes his wife Régine Chassagne also takes the lead.
 The rhythm section of Jeremy Gara and Tim Kingsbury has remained constant since before Funeral, but the group have gone through a large supporting cast, including Butler’s brother Will.

 Arcade Fire Album Reviews

 These songs aren’t necessarily particularly sophisticated, but there are hooks all over the place, from the choral backing vocals to the string or accordion melodies, and Butler′s emotive delivery is engaging.
-The four parts of ‘Neighbourhood’ aren’t linked musically, but do share common themes of community and relationships; the determination to make the most of life is another recurring motif.
-Other highlights include the elegant string driven ‘Crown of Love’, the driving ‘Wake Up’ and the backing vocal hooks of ‘Rebellion (Lies)’.
+The four parts of ‘Neighbourhood’ aren’t linked musically, but they share common themes.
+Community and relationships; the determination to make the most of life is another recurring motif.
+Other highlights include the elegant string-driven ‘Crown of Love’, the driving ‘Wake Up’ and the backing vocal hooks of ‘Rebellion (Lies)’.

 Funeral is a very strong debut, and it deservedly won polls for best album of both 2004 and 2005; it wasn’t released until 2005 outside of North America.

-The critically acclamation for Funeral meant that Neon Bible was one of the most eagerly anticipated albums of 2007.
-Impressively, it doesn′t disappoint in any way; while it does lack the charged guitar and unhinged vocals that made Funeral so immediately enchanting, the slightly more restrained approach is more a different slant from the band than a drop off in inspiration or quality.
+The critical acclamation for Funeral meant that Neon Bible was one of the most eagerly anticipated indie albums of 2007.
+It lacks the charged guitar and unhinged vocals that made Funeral so invigorating, the slightly more restrained approach is more a different slant from the band than a drop off in inspiration or quality.
 Rather than dulling the group′s impact, the more refined, disciplined sound simply provides a different angle for The Arcade Fire to work from.
 As other commentators have noted their anthemic sound is almost like a more organic version of early eighties rock, like Springsteen, Echo and the Bunnymen and early U2.
-The album′s flow and intelligent sequencing, with tracks seguing into each other, almost feels like a progressive rock suite; for example, even if the title track doesn′t stand out individually it works perfectly as a respite between the acoustic guitar driven intensity of ‘Keep The Car Running′ and the grandiose Church organ of ‘Intervention′.
-And while there′s a drop off in energy level, there are more diverse textural elements employed; the group recorded the orchestral parts in Budapest, as well as using a Church organ in their hometown of Montreal.
+The album′s flow and intelligent sequencing, with tracks segueing into each other, is akin to a progressive rock suite For example, the title track doesn′t stand out individually but it works perfectly as a respite between the acoustic guitar-driven intensity of ‘Keep The Car Running′ and the grandiose Church organ of ‘Intervention′.
+And while there′s a drop off in energy level, there are more diverse textural elements employed; the group recorded the orchestral parts in Budapest, as well as using a church organ in their hometown of Montreal.

 Some of my favourite songs on The Suburbs are the stripped back, intense acoustic strumming of ‘Modern Man’ and ‘City With No Children’.
-But it’s the Chassagne fronted ‘Sprawl II (Mountains Beyond Mountains)’ , a majestic, pulsing epic that feels like the apex for the album.
-The Suburbs is long, at over an hour, but does well at keeping momentum up, and there’s little in the way of fat to trim.
+But it’s the Chassagne fronted ‘Sprawl II (Mountains Beyond Mountains)’, a majestic, pulsing epic that feels like the apex of the album.
+The Suburbs is long, at over an hour, but keeps the momentum up, and there’s little in the way of fat to trim.

 The Suburbs is a successful concept album for the Arcade Fire – a long, yet satisfying album that’s an excellent addition to their catalogue.

-The dance oriented sound works well for the band, while Butler’s lyrics that deal with issues like the arrival of missionaries in Haiti are consistently interesting.
-But with a bunch of 6 minute songs stretched over 80 minutes, the album suffers from its homogeneous sound, and it was the band’s weakest to date.
+The dance-oriented sound works well for the band, while Butler’s lyrics that deal with issues like the arrival of missionaries in Haiti are consistently interesting.
+But with a bunch of six-minute songs stretched over 80 minutes, the album suffers from its homogeneous sound, and it was the band’s weakest to date.

 The most effective song is the opening title track, with David Bowie on backing vocals.
-It shows the potential of dance oriented Arcade Fire with plenty of hooks and it has no difficulty in supporting a six minute running time.
+It shows the potential of dance-oriented Arcade Fire with plenty of hooks and it has no difficulty in supporting a six-minute running time.
 The band’s immersion to dance music is fun on ‘Here Comes The Night Time’.
 But a lot of the other songs outlast their welcome and there isn’t enough happening musically to supplement Butler’s strong lyrics.

-Like every other album Arcade Fire have made to date, Reflektor is a valiant attempt to stake out new sonic territory, but it’s too long and drawn out to satisfy fully.
+Like every other album that Arcade Fire has made to date, Reflektor is a valiant attempt to stake out new sonic territory, but it’s too long and drawn out to satisfy fully.